GENESIS MEDTECH UNVEILS NEW REVOLUTIONARY MEDTECH CAMPUS

 Expected to reach industrial-scale production levels with an output value of over 10 billion RMB (approximately US$1.38 billion) in three to five years

 SINGAPORE, Nov.
-13, 2022 /PRNewswire/ -- Genesis MedTech Group (Genesis MedTech or Group) has officially unveiled its state-of-the-art medtech campus (Campus) in Wuxi, China.
+14, 2022 /PRNewswire/ -- Genesis MedTech Group (Genesis MedTech or Group) has officially unveiled its state-of-the-art medtech campus (Campus) in Wuxi, China.
 Representing the first major R&D and manufacturing facility of its kind in China, it spans 135,333 sqm and has completed its first phase of development, featuring an innovation centre (Innovation Centre), and two R&D and production centres (R&D and Manufacturing Centre).
+The revolutionary Campus is designed to bring innovation and R&D to a whole new level of integration with medical professionals.

 The Innovation Centre provides an open educational platform to foster deeper engagement and interaction between Genesis MedTech and medical professionals.
 It provides medical professionals access to clinical training of the latest medtech innovations, covering multiple disease fields, such as minimally invasive surgery, vascular interventions and structural heart disease.